 And while we're at it, let's not forget about how we're dressed, which, although not strictly body language, is at least linked to the same thing.

-Unless you are going for a fashion designer role (one of the rare roles we haven't dealt with here at Redland Search), then my simple advice is this: make it forgettable.
+Unless you are going for a fashion designer role, then our simple advice is this: make it forgettable.

 The most memorable outfits that a hiring manager will be able to recall candidates wearing are more often than not those that are bad fits, poor choice of colours, or just too much going on.